Totoual/oef-sdk-python/docs/source/user/query-language.rst

 * `distance` constraints:

-  * the average rating must be between 3.5 and 4.5
+  * the nearest bookshop must be within a distance from a given location.

 The class that implements the constraint concept is :class:`~oef.query.Constraint` In the following, we show how to define them in the Python SDK.